sridswetha/codepath-prework/README.md

 ## Notes

 - Had issues with connecting button to UI logic but resolved it after adding an IBOutlet an IBAction for the button
-- Had issues with displaying gif in readme (unresolved)
+- Had issues with displaying gif in readme (resolved, I had to click on image address from the image posted on imgur)

 ## License